comfyanonymous/ComfyUI_examples/flux/README.md

 The VAE can be found [here](https://huggingface.co/black-forest-labs/FLUX.1-schnell/blob/main/ae.sft) and should go in your ComfyUI/models/vae/ folder.

+#### Tips if you are running out of memory:

+You can set the weight_dtype in the "Load Diffusion Model" node to fp8 which will lower the memory usage by half but might reduce quality a tiny bit.

 ## Flux Dev

 You can find the Flux Dev diffusion model weights [here](https://huggingface.co/black-forest-labs/FLUX.1-dev).
 Put the flux1-dev.sft file in your: ComfyUI/models/unet/ folder.